-Upon a student's 5th absence, 3 percentage points will be deducted from the final grade, and 3 more points will be deducted for each subsequent absence.
+Upon a student's 5th absence, 5 percentage points will be deducted from the final grade, and 5 more points will be deducted for each subsequent absence.

-If you are sick, however, please stay home.
-Contact me and we will discuss options.
 If you have an emergency, serious illness, or other mitigating circumstances, please speak with me and I will try to work with you.
 Documentation may be required.